 Ground Beetles in Eastern Tennessee

-Although ground beetles are typically harmless to humans and do not pose any serious threats, they can still cause problems.
-Ground beetle infestations inside a home or commercial building can be overwhelming for any property owner.
+Ground beetles do not damage household structures or furniture and are harmless to people and pets.
+When exposed, ground beetles move quickly to find shelter but rarely fly.
+Outdoors, they are actually considered beneficial because they feed on insect larvae.
+However, during summer, ground beetle infestations inside a home or commercial building can be overwhelming for any property owner.
 Although certain species have been known to release odorous secretions when threatened, none will bite or attack humans.

 We'll call you!
 Leave your information below.